- 14%

 Description

-Saint Anthony was born in 251 AD in Upper Egypt to wealthy and pious parents whom he lost at a young age.
-Since childhood, he was frugal and showed great zeal for the devotional life of the Church.
-After the death of his parents and after settling his younger sister, he distributed his belongings among the poor and retired to a desert cave.
-There he lived an ascetic life for 25 years.
+Saint Anthony was born in 251 AD in Upper Egypt to wealthy and devout parents, whom he lost at a young age.
+As a child, he was modest and displayed a deep devotion to the Church’s worship.
+After his parents’ passing and ensuring the care of his younger sister, he distributed his wealth to the poor and withdrew to a cave in the desert, where he lived an ascetic life for 25 years.

-During his ascetic life, Saint Anthony never changed his garment or washed his body.
-He taught his disciples to abstain from the goods of the world, without thinking that they were deprived of anything important.
-He also taught them not to consider anything higher than the love of Christ.
+During his ascetic journey, Saint Anthony never changed his garment nor washed his body.
+He taught his disciples to renounce worldly goods without feeling deprived and to value nothing above the love of Christ.

-Saint Anthony died in 356 AD, at the age of 105, in perfect physical and mental health.
-Shortly before he died, he gave to his two closest disciples, Athanasius the Great and Serapion, his only possessions, a tunic and two hides.
+Saint Anthony passed away in 356 AD at the age of 105, maintaining complete physical and spiritual health.
+Shortly before his death, he bequeathed his only possessions—a tunic and two sheepskins—to his closest disciples, Saint Athanasius and Serapion.

-One of St. Anthony’s last wishes was for his burial place to be kept secret.
-However, the monks who lived near him said that they possessed the holy relic of the saint.
-During the reign of Justinian, in 561 AD, the relics of St. Anthony were transferred to the church of St. John the Baptist in Alexandria.
-From there, in 635 it was transferred to Constantinople.
-In the 11th century, a French nobleman named Joslén received the holy relics of St. Anthony and transferred them to St. Anthony’s Abbey in the homonymous city of Southeastern France, where they are located today.
+One of Saint Anthony’s final wishes was for his burial site to remain secret.
+However, the monks who lived near him claimed to possess his sacred relics.
+During the reign of Emperor Justinian, in 561 AD, Saint Anthony’s relics were transferred to the Church of Saint John the Baptist in Alexandria.
+Later, in 635, they were moved to Constantinople.
+In the 11th century, a French nobleman named Jocelin took the saint’s relics to the Abbey of Saint Anthony in the town of Saint-Antoine, southeastern France, where they remain today.

-St. Anthony tamed his passions by reaching the maximum limits of asceticism.
+Saint Anthony mastered his passions, reaching the highest levels of asceticism.
 His soul could leave his body while he was still alive.
-He became the model of ascetics and is the founder of monastic life in the East.
-The Church has proclaimed him Great and honors his memory on January 17.
+He became the model for all ascetics and is considered the founder of monastic life in the East.
+The Church has declared him “Great” and honors his memory on January 17.

-The work is crafted entirely by hand, without machinery, in carved natural wood.
-It is the work of hagiographer Athanasios, a student of the Athonite Ecclesiastical Academy, who remains faithful to Byzantine art as he was taught it on Mount Athos.
-His works are covered with pure beeswax so that they remain unchanged over time.
+This artwork is entirely handcrafted, without the use of machinery, on engraved natural wood.
+It is the work of the iconographer Athanasios, a student of the Athonias Ecclesiastical Academy, who remains faithful to Byzantine art as he was taught on Mount Athos.
+His works are coated with pure beeswax to ensure their longevity.

-In this particular icon, the hagiographer monk used the technique of lithography to create a work of unique beauty.
-Specifically, using a lithographed copy of Byzantine art, the monk created this work following the traditional method of artificial aging, as taught in the hagiography workshops of the Athonite State.
-In fact, the artificial aging of hagiography is handmade, a process to which the monks of Mount Athos pay particular attention.
+In this particular icon, the monk iconographer employed the lithography technique to create a piece of unique beauty.
+Using a lithographed reproduction of Byzantine art, the monk crafted this work following the traditional method of artificial aging, as learned in the iconography workshops of the Athonite State.
+The artificial aging process is entirely handmade, a technique highly valued by the monks of Mount Athos.

-As the image is handmade and the wood is processed entirely by hand, there may be slight variations in the dimensions of each image.
+As each icon is handmade and the wood is processed entirely by hand, slight variations in dimensions may occur.

 Origin: Mount Athos